Baba Ghanoush

 1.

-Preheat the oven to 425F, cut the eggplant lengthwise, brush with 2 tablespoons of olive oil, place on a baking sheet flat side down, and bake for about 35 minutes until tender.
-Remove from the oven and set aside to cool off.
+Preheat the oven to 425F.
+Cut the eggplants lengthwise and brush each half with 2 tablespoons of olive oil.
+Place them on a baking sheet, flat side down.
+Roast in the oven for about 35 minutes or until they're tender and aromatic.
+Once done, set them aside to cool off.

 Mark as complete